phbergsmann/phbergsmann.github.com/_posts/2014-04-04-typo3-with-hhvm.md

 ---
 {% include JB/setup %}

-This post descripes a proof of concept for serving TYPO3 with NGINX/HHVM and a PHP-FPM fallback for incompatible scripts.
+This post describes a proof of concept for serving TYPO3 with NGINX/HHVM and a PHP-FPM fallback for incompatible scripts.
-Since I am using debian this post targets *debian wheezy*. in [this post](/typo3/2014/04/04/typo3-hhvm-speed-comparison/) you'll find some **performance comparisons**.
+Since I am using debian this post targets *debian wheezy*.<!--more--> in [this post](/typo3/2014/04/04/typo3-hhvm-speed-comparison/) you'll find some **performance comparisons**.

 ## Installing the required packages